davidfrigola/poc-java-dump-analysis/README.md

 This will generate `threaddump_[1..5].tdump` files you can analyse later.

 Nice online tool : https://jstack.review/ you can upload multiple thread dump files, and compare in pairs.

+Use `make threaddump-ci` when using the ci version.
+This will generate a `.tdump` file in your tmp folder.